Robert Fisk: Memoir

 Love in a Time of War, a memoir by Fisk's first wife, Lara Marlowe, was published in 2021.
-It covers the period from 1988 to 2003, the period Fisk and Marlowe worked together.
+It covers the years from 1988 to 2003, the period Fisk and Marlowe worked together.

 Awards, honours and degrees

 Fisk received the British Press Awards' International Journalist of the Year seven times, and twice won its "Reporter of the Year" award.
 He also received Amnesty International UK Media Awards in 1992 for his report "The Other Side of the Hostage Saga", in 1998 for his reports from Algeria and again in 2000 for his articles on the NATO air campaign against the FRY in 1999.